Top of the pageCheck Your Symptoms

 Bruises and Blood Spots Under the Skin

-- Older adults often bruise easily from minor injuries, especially injuries to the forearms, hands, legs, and feet.
+- Older adults often bruise easily from minor injuries.
+Bruises are most common in injuries to the forearms, hands, legs, and feet.
 As a person ages, the skin becomes less flexible and thinner because there is less fat under the skin.
 The cushioning effect of the skin decreases as the fat under the skin decreases.
 These changes, along with skin damage from exposure to the sun, cause blood vessels to break easily.
 When blood vessels break, bruising occurs.

 - Women bruise more easily than men, especially from minor injuries on the thighs, buttocks, and upper arms.

 - A tendency to bruise easily sometimes runs in families.

 In some cases after an injury, blood collects and pools under the skin (hematoma).
 This gives the skin a spongy, rubbery, lumpy feel.
 A regular bruise is more spread out.
 It may not feel like a firm lump.
 A hematoma usually isn't a cause for concern.
 It's not the same thing as a blood clot in a vein.
 And it doesn't cause blood clots.

 Bruises that don't seem to be caused by an accidental injury may be caused by abuse.
 It's important to consider this possibility, especially if the bruises can't be explained or if the explanations change or don't match the injury.
 Report this type of bruising, and seek help to prevent further abuse.

 Blood spots under the skin may be either purpura or petechiae.
 Purpura might look like bruises, but they aren't caused by an injury as most regular bruises are.
 Petechiae don't look like bruises.
 They are tiny, flat, red or purple spots in the skin.
 But they are different than the tiny, flat, red spots or birthmarks (hemangiomas) that are on the skin all the time.